Financial-Times/dotcom-page-kit/readme.md

 ### Does this replace `n-ui`?

-The intention of this project is to replace `n-ui`
+The intention of this project is to eventually replace `n-ui`.

 ### How does this relate to Origami?

-This project does not include any visual changes to the FT.com UI so the relationship between FT.com and Origami is unchanged.
+This project does not include any visual changes to the FT.com so the relationship between FT.com and Origami is unchanged.

 ### Will this target non-FT.com teams?